Johann Georg Schlosser: Life

-In 1778, Schlosser married Johanna Fahlmer (1744–1821), a trusted friend of Goethe during his Sturm und Drang years.
+In 1778, Schlosser married Johanna Fahlmer (1744–1821), daughter of a merchant and adviser Georg Christoph Fahlmer (1687–1759) from second marriage and a trusted friend of Goethe during his Sturm und Drang years.
 With her, he had another daughter, Cornelia Henriette Franziska, born 7 September 1781 and a son, Georg Eduard, born on 29 January 1784.

 During his time in Emmendingen, Schlosser maintained contacts with fellow intellectuals and thinkers in southwestern Germany, Switzerland, and Alsace, including Johann Caspar Lavater, Isaak Iselin, Gottlieb Konrad Pfeffel and Jakob Michael Reinhold Lenz.

 His scriptures were often controversial, as he again and again criticized the clergy, leading to some his writings being banned and even burned in Frankfurt.
 He was also frequently critical of the political decisions of his own superiors in the government.

 Around 1782, Schlosser became a member of the Illuminati, where he was known under the names Dion, Mahomed and Euclides, and later also of the Freemasons, in both of which organizations he was active, in various positions and cities.
 During the 1780s, Schlosser frequently traveled to Switzerland and also spent some time in Vienna.

 In 1787, Schlosser moved first to Rastatt, and then, in 1790, to Karlsruhe.
 Due to increasing conflicts with the markgravial government and his superiors, he was suspended from service in 1794.
 In 1793, his second daughter Juliette died at the age of 16 in Heidelberg.
 After a short stay in Ansbach, Schlosser moved to Eutin in northern Germany in 1796.
-There, his oldest daughter Louise married Georg Heinrich Nicolovius (1767–1839), a Prussian official from Königsberg (now: Kaliningrad, Russia).
+There, his oldest daughter Louise married Georg Heinrich Ludwig Nicolovius (1767–1839), a Prussian official from Königsberg (now: Kaliningrad, Russia).

 In Eutin, Schlosser worked as a scholar, conversing with fellow thinkers such as Johann Heinrich Voß or Friedrich Leopold zu Stolberg.
 During this time, Schlosser harshly criticized Immanuel Kant, one of the most influential philosophers of that time, describing Kant's philosophical ideas as out of touch with life, reason-heavy and ethically questionable.
 This led to him in turn being heavily criticized by Kant's followers, such as Friedrich Schlegel.

 During his life, Schlosser also made a name for himself as a translator, translating works from authors such as Plato, Aristotle, Xenophon, Thucydides, Aeschylus, Euripides, Aristophanes, Homer and Kallimachos into German.

 In 1797, he moved back to Frankfurt to once again become an attorney-at-law, eventually working for the city council, where he mostly dealt with the city's foreign policy.
 Schlosser died in 1799 at the age of 59.